EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

-* Verification of common preferred cipher suite (ECDH curve, HKDF, AEAD, Signature algorithm):
+* Verification of a common preferred cipher suite (ECDH curve, HKDF, AEAD, Signature algorithm):

    * U lists supported cipher suite in order of preference